 If you’ve worked with or for a PR agency, chances are you understand the difference between consumer PR and B2B PR.
 If you haven’t had an opportunity to work on both sides, however, there’s a good chance you may consider “the other” and think “just what are they doing over there?”
 If this is your situation…that’s OK!
 The point of this blog is to give you a high-level insider’s view.

-In many cases, B2B clients are looking to reach IT decision-makers or the C-suite.
+In many cases, B2B brands are looking to reach IT and LOB decision-makers or the C-suite.
 Generally, consumer clients are looking to reach consumers.
 Which, when you think about it, is a pretty huge audience.
 After all, consumers consist of all sorts of demographics, from all walks of life.
 Their wants, needs, interests and desires vary greatly.

 This isn’t to say B2B audiences can’t and don’t vary.
 Overall, though, determining the target audience is a bit more clear-cut.
-If your client sells a network security product, then naturally your client will want to see (in part) is coverage in publications network security experts and buyers read and rely on.
+If your brand sells a network security product, then naturally what you will want to see (in part) is coverage in publications network security experts and buyers read and rely on.

 While basic client goals may overlap for both consumer PR and B2B PR (how many clients wouldn’t love a USA Today hit or CBS Morning News segment?) the nature of desired coverage can range substantially.
-That’s one of the reasons why I didn’t use the words “inform your media strategy” in the paragraph above.
 When it comes to consumer PR, outreach strategies have evolved far past pitching just traditional media to encompass blogs, influencers, heavily engaging influencers over social media and paid placements.
 Ultimately, outreach strategy depends on the audience.
 If it’s a big, widespread, demographically diverse audience, then there’s a very good chance the big picture outreach strategy is equally diverse.

-As I noted in a previous blog post, PR is no longer about being a distributor.
-It’s about being a connector for your client.
+As noted in a previous blog post, PR is no longer about being a distributor.
+It’s about being a connector.
 To be an effective connector, you need to build relationships with reporters and influencers.
 You want them to trust you, and ultimately, you want them to (literally in some cases, metaphorically in others) buy what you’re selling.

 On the B2B side, there are several important ways to do this.
 They include, but are not limited to, reading a lot of business, trade, and vertical publications relevant to your client (Bloomberg Businessweek, SC Magazine and The Economist, anyone?).
 Staying on top of major business, economic and geopolitical trends.
 Understanding, at a high-level, your client’s mission, value proposition and competitive differentiators.
 Offering valuable executive perspective through rapid response.
 Demonstrating to reporters that you understand why your client may or may not fit into their coverage area.
 Leveraging unique data points to set your client apart from competitors.
 Giving media access to executives, customers and generally being as transparent as you can without scaring your client.